Bus Accident Lawyers in Chicago, IL

 Fault and liability depend on the cause of the accident.
 As such, negligent bus drivers, inadequate maintenance and repair of buses, and other negligent on-road car drivers are responsible for a majority of bus accidents.

-The laws and rules for determining liability in an accident involving a bus are different from those that govern car accidents.
+A good Chicago bus accident lawyer will tell you that the laws and rules for determining liability in an accident involving a bus are different from those that govern car accidents.
 Bus drivers fall under the category of common carriers and are required to follow the highest standard of care while driving and carrying passengers.
 Inability to do so will render the driver negligent and thus make him liable for the accident.

-If a company employs a driver, then the company is responsible for ensuring that driver adheres to the highest standards of care and does not indulge in negligent driving.
+If a company employs a driver, then the company is responsible for ensuring that the driver adheres to the highest standards of care and does not indulge in negligent driving.
 Therefore, the injured party may hold the driver and/or the company employing the driver liable.

 If the cause of the accident is determined as faulty or defective equipment or insufficient maintenance, the injured party may be able to hold the bus company as well as the manufacturer of the bus liable.